randomwalk94/academic-kickstart/content/research.md

 ### Bibliography

-I just want to maintain a list of references for future research, mostly for convenience.
+I just want to maintain a list of references for future research.
 Check it out here: [Bibliography](/bibliography).